-How to check and replace the SD card on your pandoras box arcade
+How to check, re-seat and replace the SD card on your pandoras box arcade

 The Pandora's box uses a TF/ micro SD card located within the console casing.

 This card has a number of partitions and in most cases stores the encrypted games.
 Depending on your Pandora version it may include the operating system as well.

 If your console is experiencing issues loading up or doesn't show games, it may be that your card needs to be re-seated or replaced, here is a quick guide;